 The temperament, judgment, and discernment that served America’s brothers and sisters in arms promise successful negotiations, strategic planning, and smooth navigation over the rough seas and turbulent hot air emanating from the swamp.

-They may be our best hope yet.We value your comments!
-Please weigh in on our comment section below.
+They may be our best hope yet.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com